HealthCatalyst/healthcareai-py/docs/getting_started.md

 ## For Issues

-- Double check that the code follows the examples at [healthcare.ai/py](http://healthcare.ai/py/)
+- Double check that the code follows the examples in these documents.
-- If you're still seeing an error, [create a post in our Google Group](https://groups.google.com/forum/#!forum/healthcareai-users) that contains
+- If you're still seeing an error, file an issue on [Stack Overflow](http://stackoverflow.com/) using the healthcare-ai tag.
+Please provide
-    * Details on your environment (OS, database type, R vs Py)
+  - Details on your environment (OS, database type, R vs Py)
-    * Goals (ie, what are you trying to accomplish)
+  - Goals (ie, what are you trying to accomplish)
-    * Crystal clear steps for reproducing the error
+  - Crystal clear steps for reproducing the error